PaulConyngham/jekyll-now/about.md

 Hi i'm Paul, Machine Learning Engineer, Founder of the Sydney Machine Learning group & StarAi project lead.

+From my personal experience, you need to be constantly reteac

 My current focus is on applying Deep Learning to building Strata apartment blocks metering data to detect existing building services.